KeithTheEE/redditPythonHelper/ROADMAP.md

 ### Short Term Roadmap

-Address Flair and begin adding tests.
+[X] Address Flair and begin adding tests.

 When min_spanning_tree program is complete, as well as when 'fix reddit archive' is done, begin rolling out a new classifier using LDA

+Strike the above--LDA was a nice effort, but it didn't classify on 'learning'v'showing off' classes as well as I had liked, even when coaxed to do so with a fairly heavy hand.
+Instead it grouped things like 'web dev' and 'questions about web dev' together in one class, and 'machine learning' and 'questions about machine learning' in another class, and so on.
+This is good to know and probably should have been expected but the deviation was worthwhile.

+[X] Instead a new naive bayes classifier has been added and is being integrated into the bot.

+Once the new classifiers are in place, the bot is going to be reworked again, much more completely this time.
+Rather than passing individual classifiers around, there will be a classifier group/class that'll be passed, and it'll handle all individual classifiers.
+Reddit Submission classes will be incorporated into a larger class which holds the reddit features, as well as that submissions classifications.
+This may add some ram strain, but the group will make the code easier to follow, debug, and add to.
+It can be optimized later.

 #### Add
  - With light archive, build a 'save state' and 'load state' function so records on new posts aren't lost during reboots.
+This should help resolve 'posts it saw which didn't have help flair, the bot powered down, the flair was applied, and the bot powered up' order of opperation issue.
  - botHelperFunctions/botMetrics: Add ram usage check and log it in every 'awake' cycle of program, to try and tease out any possible MemeoryError's kicking up after long periods of time.
 Might as well save other diagnostics info, maybe call this from the hearbeat thread so it becomes a better representation of runtime
- Also a pull origin master from github state would be incredibly useful
  - [X] Verify reddit post logs by grabbing most recent bot comments.
 This should reduce risk of two computers commenting on the same post which could happen if databases are de-synced and one computer is not in quiet mode because I typed in the wrong command.
 Opperator Error Risk Reduction.
 Only the most recent x+buffer hours of interaction are needed.
 This does not protect from multiple posts by the same user but should prevent multiple comments on the same post even if the bot runs on different computers.
  - Full Test Suite: PRIORITY (Ok it'll have to wait until posts have been archived, but it'll still be nice)
  - botMetrics.measureUserReaction():